 It’s written by Taro Gomi with illustrations by Amanda Mayer Stinchecum.
-It’s a treatise on that basic bodily function we like to call pooping, told with grace and humor.
+It’s a treatise on that basic bodily function we like to call pooping, told with grace and humour.

 Written and illustrated by Mo Willems, the Elephant and Piggie series is about two best friends who learn all kind of lessons from low-stakes moral dilemmas.

-Written by Michael Bond with illustrations by Peggy Fortnum, A Bear Called Paddington is the classic story of the iconic bear called Paddington, who’s know for his blue jacket charms, his charming clumsiness, and ridiculous antics.
+Written by Michael Bond with illustrations by Peggy Fortnum, A Bear Called Paddington is the classic story of the iconic bear called Paddington, who is known for his blue jacket charms, his charming clumsiness, and ridiculous antics.

 Best kids books for ages 8+